fvaysh/Langchain-Chatchat/README_en.md

 project supports calling services through the API provided based on [FastAPI](https://github.com/tiangolo/fastapi), or using the WebUI based on [Streamlit](https://github.com/streamlit/streamlit).

-✅ Relying on the open source LLM and Embedding models, this project can realize full-process **offline private deployment**.
+✅ Relying on open source LLM and Embedding models, this project can realize full-process **offline private deployment**.
 At the same time, this project also supports the call of OpenAI GPT API- and Zhipu API, and will continue to expand the access to various models and remote APIs in the future.